What is a Parish/Town Council?

 Who can become a Councillor?

-Anyone can stand as a candidate provided they meet the qualification requirements (see overleaf) or you can find out more by contacting the Electoral Services department at your local district Council
+Anyone can stand as a candidate provided they meet the qualification requirements (set out lower down this page).

 How much will it cost?